Arthur-Milchior/anki-relation/config.md

 tag prefixes: the list of word prefixes that will be recognized as relations by the add-on.
 Note that a new «current tag prefix» will be added automatically.

-NB: for changes to go into effect, please restart Anki.